-In case you are searching for a thicker, fuller vocal sound, attempt boosting within the low end round 100Hz – 250Hz.
-Things can shortly muddy up on this space so use caution when doing so.
+In case you are searching for a thicker, fuller vocal sound, attempt boosting within the low-end round 100Hz – 250Hz.
+Things can shortly muddy up this space so use caution when doing so.

 9. Use a Dynamic Equalizer To Control Presence

 A harsher presence within the lead vocals lies within the 2.5kHz – 4.5kHz range.
 That is integral to helping a lead vocal cut through a mix.
 Nonetheless, an excessive amount of it could actually make the vocal sound harsh and unpleasing.